OsherElhadad/whats-app-web/README.md

 In case you select a file with diffrent format, a modal will appear to tell you about the error.
 * Add new contact - Enter username of wanted contact in order to add him to your contacts list!
 While typing, a dynamic message will appear along with the fiting border color to indicate if current input is: a valid username or a non exsiting username/a contact that already exist on your contacts list/your username itself.
 Once you enter a valid username, you can add him by pressing the "Enter" key or by clicking the Plus button.
 * The search button - Once you click it, you can enter text in order to dynamically filter by it.
-Only contacts on your contacts list that the current input is prefix to thier nickname will appear on your contacts list(not a case sensitive filter).
+Only contacts on your contacts list that the current input is substring to thier nickname will appear on your contacts list(not a case sensitive filter).
 * Sign-Off - Once clicked, a modal will appear to ask if you are sure you want to sign-out.
 You can choose your action by the relavent button.

 As for the chat itself - In order to open a chat just click on the desired contact!